-Communication isn’t “one size fits all” when it comes to deployed Service Members and their families.
-Check out these different ways to connect during your deployment.
+Communication isn’t “one size fits all” when it comes to deployed Military Service Members and their families.
+Learn some different ways to connect during your deployment.
 Note the strengths and challenges for the different styles too.
 And work with your loved ones to decide what works best for your family.

 Stay Connected During Deployments